 I offer an integrated editing service.
+I act as both consultant and editor.
 My approach is to do what it takes—as much or as little—to make your document the best it can be.
-My goal is to help you generate a manuscript that shows your science to its best advantage.
+My goal is to help you generate a manuscript or grant proposal that shows your science to its best advantage.
 My skills and experience make me uniquely qualified for this task.

 Journal manuscript services:

 I will read your manuscript and assess the development of the ideas and presentation of the data.
 I may include substantive re-writing and reorganization to improve readability and clarity.
 I will suggest revisions as appropriate.
 This is the heart of my service.
 The presentation of complex scientific data in a form accessible to readers of diverse science backgrounds is no simple task, yet it is critical to your success as a scientist.

 I will edit for clarity and style.
 I will eliminate jargon, smooth language, and rewrite to improve sentence clarity.
 I will proofread your manuscript and perform basic copy editing including correcting spelling, grammar, syntax, punctuation, verb tense consistency, noun-verb agreement, and formatting consistency.

 I may return intermediate revisions for your review and feedback, and may consult with you by telephone.

 Occasionally, at the request of a client I will shorten a manuscript to meet a page or word limit.
 Depending on the amount of cutting that needs to be done, this can be a time-consuming process that can add substantially to the cost of service.
 Therefore, my recommendation is that the client make every effort to produce a draft document that complies with length requirements.

 While compliance with any particular journal or grant proposal format is the responsibility of the author, if you provide the instructions to authors for the intended journal and include a sample article or two from the journal, I will edit for compliance.